Keto Italian Chicken Skewers

 How to make

-Prep the chicken: First, I clean the chicken under running water and pat dry with paper towels.
-Then, I cut and remove the fat and slice the meat into three-inch pieces.
+Prep the chicken: First, I rinse it under running water and pat it dry with paper towels.
+Then I cut away the fat and slice the meat into 3-inch pieces.

 Marinate: I place the chicken pieces in a large Ziploc bag.
-Next, I mix the rest of the ingredients in a bowl until thoroughly combined.
+Next, I mix the remaining ingredients in a bowl until thoroughly combined.
 I pour the marinade into the bag with the chicken.
 Seal the baggie and shake it to coat the chicken.
-Place it inside a large shallow bowl so all the chicken is coated, and let it marinate in the fridge for at least one hour or overnight.
+Place it in a large, shallow bowl so all the chicken is coated, and let it marinate in the fridge for at least 1 hour or overnight.

 Heat the grill: When ready to cook, I heat the grill and spray it with cooking oil.
 Or place a grill pan on medium-high heat with olive oil on it.
 In the meantime I add the chicken pieces onto the skewers.